mobxjs/mst-gql/README.md

 [![OpenCollective](https://opencollective.com/mobx/backers/badge.svg)](#backers) [![OpenCollective](https://opencollective.com/mobx/sponsors/badge.svg)](#sponsors) [![CircleCI](https://circleci.com/gh/mobxjs/mst-gql/tree/master.svg?style=svg)](https://circleci.com/gh/mobxjs/mst-gql/tree/master)

-# ⚠ Warning: experimental project ahead ⚠
+# :warning: Warning: experimental project ahead :warning:

 _This project is an experimental integration between GraphQL and mobx-state-tree.
 The project will help you to bootstrap mobx-state-tree and graphQL based projects very quickly.
 However, be aware, there are currently no active maintainers for this project, so we are looking for maintainers that need use project in real life situations and evolve it further!_